Using Autofocus

 1. When the top dial is set to movie mode (if the camera is so-equipped), and a small aperture is chosen, the lens' aperture may momentarily open while AF takes place, and stops down again when AF locks.
 This is normal behaviour necessary for the AF system to work properly, and is exhibited by native Micro Four Thirds lenses as well.
 This will not happen during capture.

-2. For certain lenses, it may be better to turn the video continuous AF off in order to avoid unexpected hunting.
-Conduct testing to find the setting which best suits your shooting style and your lenses.
-You may also hold down the shutter release button halfway to temporarily stop the camera from adjusting focus.
+2. You may also hold down the shutter release button halfway to temporarily stop the camera from adjusting focus.

 3. During continuous video autofocus, the lens' motor makes audible noises which are picked up by the camera's internal microphone.
 Use of an external microphone is recommended.
 For cameras without any microphone input, hold down the shutter release button halfway to stop the autofocus motor from moving, and only release it when subject moves out of focus.
 Another workaround is to turn “continuous AF” off under the video menu, and always manually half-press the shutter release button when subject distance changes.